Applying for a marine park permit

 Application processing time

-Please allow a minimum of 60 business days for a valid application to be processed, although no compulsory timeframe applies.
-If more information is required, it may take an additional 20 business days to process your application.
+Please allow approximately 60 business days for a valid application to be processed, although no compulsory timeframe applies.
+If more information is required, it may take longer to process your application.

 Permit fees